browserengineering/book/book/intro.md

 files from a disk.
 The logical structure of the web mirrored its physical structure.

 A lot has changed.
-While you can still write HTML files on disk, HTML is now usually dynamically assembled on the fly[^server-side-rendering] and sent on-demand to your browser.
+HTML is now usually dynamically assembled on the fly[^server-side-rendering] and sent on-demand to your browser.
 The pieces being assembled are themselves filled with dynamic content---news, inbox contents, and advertisements adjusted to your particular tastes.
 Even URLs no longer identify a specific computer---content distribution networks route a URL to any of thousands of computers all around the world.
 At a higher level, most web page are served not from someone's home computer[^self-hosted] but from a social media platform or cloud computing service.

 [^server-side-rendering]: "Server-side rendering" is the process of assembling HTML on the server when loading a web page.
 Server-side rendering often uses web